rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 * Run `$ ifconfig`
     * `ifconfig` is a Linux command that shows the network "**i**nter**f**ace **config**uration."
 * Two connections will be listed.
 We are concerned with the "eth0" interface.
 The "eth0" is a simulated Ethernet (wired) connection.
-* Look at the "inet addr".
+* Find where the output says "inet addr".
 This is the Internet Protocol (IP) version 4 address.
-    * Like all IP addresses, it is composed of 4 numbers between 0 and 255, separated by periods.
+    * Like all IPv4 addresses, it is composed of 4 numbers between 0 and 255, separated by periods.
 IP addresses within a network must be unique because they identify a specific machine.
 IP addresses are much like mailing addresses.
 If two people had the same mailing address, mail carriers would not know where to deliver the mail.
 IP addresses on a network must be unique.
 Most operating systems will give you a warning if you try to connect to a network with a duplicate IP address.
 * The "Mask" identifies the subnet (i.e. sub network).
     * At a high level, subnets are used to separate traffic to allow for more efficient communication.
 An analogy is a single large classroom where four classes are simultaneously being taught.
 It would be difficult to communicate in such a crowded classroom with students asking questions of the various instructors and instructors trying to be heard over the noise.
 It would be more efficient if the single large classroom were broken down into four distinct classrooms.
 This way, the communication for each class would be contained in a separate classroom.
 One of the primary benefits of subnetting is the ability to regulate traffic.
 Ideally, as much traffic as possible is kept on the same subnet.
 * The "HWaddr" is the hardware address.
 This is the media access control (MAC) address.
 Each MAC address is unique across the entire world.
 There are two parts of a MAC address--the hardware vendor identification and the device identification.
 Every piece of network equipment created by Cisco will start with the same ID, but each device will be unique.
 This convention is a standard that all device manufacturers follow.
 It should be noted, however, that users can "spoof" their MAC address, changing it from the address defined in hardware to something that the user chooses in software.
-* The output of the `ifconfig` command also lists the amount of data sent and received.
+* The output of the `ifconfig` command also lists the amount of data sent (`TX` or transmitted) and received (`RX`).

 You will become more familiar with these terms throughout the exercises.
 For now, it is most important that you know where to find this information.